Convert a Hex permutation vector into the corresponding Mathlib permutation.

 Hex's inversion-count determinant sign agrees with Mathlib's permutation sign.

-executable determinant, or the executable determinant be reasoned about with
+determinant, or lets the executable determinant be analyzed with Mathlib's

 matrixEquiv sends Hex bordered Bareiss minors to Mathlib submatrices.